Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Breakfast

 Those who eat cereals or pancakes for breakfast should add slices of low-fructose fruits.
 You can also take a handful of berries with yogurt or make a yogurt parfait.
-Smoothies are healthy by using any fructose-friendly fruit in it.
+Smoothies are healthy when they are made with any fructose-friendly fruit in them.
 Furthermore, satisfy your juice craving in the morning with lime water.

-Adding drops of lime to sparkling water would not only help your digestion but well for your skin.
+Adding drops of lime to sparkling water would not only help your digestion but also your skin.
 One thing to remember is that portion control is essential – excessive consumption of low-fructose food can be dangerous for malabsorption

 Lunch